 When you’ve caught up to it, this will mark the start of the final phase of the boss fight.
 During this phase, the Griffin can emit a sonic wave that will damage anyone standing in front and to the side of it.
 This attack has a fairly wide range, so you’ll want to stay behind the monster at all times.

 Apart from that, though, the Griffin’s attack patterns remain the same.
 As long as you make use of your Thunderbolt Potions and keep behind it during the fight, the Griffin should go down pretty quickly.
 Once the fight has ended, remember to loot its body and take the trophy before continuing with the story.

 Another thing to keep in mind is to make sure Geralt uses his silver sword for this fight.
 As a general rule of thumb, monsters and beasts are more vulnerable to the silver sword while Geralt’s steel sword should be reserved for human enemies.
-With that, you’ll have successfully defeated the first major boss in The Witcher 3.
+With that, you’ll have successfully beat the Royal Griffin The Witcher 3.

 - Just Like The Witcher 3, Cyberpunk 2077 Will Improve